Exponential Convergence Rates of Classification Errors on Learning with SGD and Random Features: Main Result

 \section{Main Result}

 In this section, we show that learning classification problems with SGD and random features achieve the exponential convergence of the expected classification error under certain conditions.
-Before providing our results, several assumptions are imposed on the classification problems.
-The first is the margin condition on the conditional label probability.
+Before providing our results, several assumptions are imposed on the classification problems and loss function.
+The first is the smoothness of the loss function. \begin{asm} $l(\cdot, y)$ is differentiable and $L$-Lipschitz smooth.
+That is, for any $\zeta, \zeta^\prime \in \mathbb{R}$ and $y \in \mathcal{Y}$,